EU tells UK to make up its mind as trade talks near climax

 With less than four weeks left until the United Kingdom finally leaves the EU’s orbit on Dec.
 31, talks snagged late on Thursday, prompting London to signal that chances of a breakthrough were receding.

-For weeks, EU chief negotiator Michel Barnier and his British counterpart David Frost have been trying to hash out a compromise on fishing, state aid and how to resolve any future disputes.
+For weeks, EU chief negotiator Michel Barnier and his British counterpart David Frost have been discussing fisheries, state aid and how to resolve future disputes so that an overall agreement governing almost $1 trillion of annual trade can proceed.

 As talks go down to the wire, an EU official told Reuters that a deal was “imminent” while another official suggested that a deal was days away.

-One of the officials said EU leaders might have a separate gathering on Brexit this month, most likely after a summit already scheduled for Dec.
+One of the officials said the 27 EU leaders might have a separate gathering on Brexit this month, most likely after a summit already scheduled for Dec.
 10-11.

 “The real question is - Which political, economic, social project do they want for their own future?”
 European Council President Charles Michel said.
 “And this is a question for the British government and for the British people.”

-EU chief negotiator Michel Barnier, who is in London for talks, said Friday was an important day.
+Barnier, who is in London for talks, said Friday was an important day.
+A spokesman for the EU said that, with “intensive negotiations” continuing, a plan for Barnier to brief the bloc’s ambassadors in Brussels on the state of play had been cancelled.

+“With Barnier staying there, it means talks haven’t collapsed,” said an EU diplomat.
+“It’s a good sign they are still pushing.”

-As investors tried to figure out if the rhetoric was a sign of final haggling or serious trouble, a gauge of how volatile the pound is expected to be over the next week rose to its highest level since March.
+As investors tried to fathom from conflicting rhetoric whether the talks were close to the finish line or in serious trouble, a gauge of how volatile the pound is expected to be over the next week rose to its highest level since March.

 Britain formally left the EU on Jan.
 31 but has been in a transition period since then under which rules on trade, travel and business remain unchanged.
 From the end of the year, it will be treated by Brussels as a third country.